stackotter/uq-maps-reborn/README.md

 ## UQ Maps Reborn

-A new and improved version of UQ Maps, made during the 43.5 hour 2024 UQCS Hackathon by a team of two;
+A new and improved (unofficial) version of UQ Maps, made during the 43.5 hour 2024 UQCS Hackathon by a team of two;
 myself and @emileclarkb.
 Supports both iOS and Android (and kind of macOS).

 <div align="center">